kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-reset.md

 `ClusterStatus` object. `ClusterStatus` is a kubeadm managed Kubernetes API object that holds a list of kube-apiserver endpoints.

 `kubeadm reset phase` can be used to execute the separate phases of the above workflow.
-To skip a list of phases you can use the `--skip-phases` flag.
+To skip a list of phases you can use the `--skip-phases` flag, which works in a similar way to the `kubeadm join` and `kubeadm init` phase runners.

 ### External etcd clean up